 A reservation of credits is made after an initial feasibility analysis by Virginia Housing and is conditioned on the development's sponsor meeting certain requirements.
 Applicants who satisfy the requirements are given an allocation of credits.
 If a development is placed in service in the year of allocation, it qualifies for a regular allocation and Forms 8609 must be issued on or before December 31.
-If the development is not placed in service in the year of allocation, the developer must request a Carryforward Allocation.
-A second feasibility analysis is completed by Virginia Housing to reflect any changes in the development's cost and/or financial structure shown in the Allocation app application, granting a Carryforward Allocation.
+If the development is not placed in service in the year of allocation granting to reflect any changes in the development's cost and/or financial structure shown in the Allocation app application, granting a Carryforward Allocation.